In a Nutshell:

 There’s more, though.

-Earlier, we mentioned that there was a trick you could use to marginally increase the intensity of the not-quite-deep tissue massage that the chair offers.
+Earlier, we mentioned a trick you could use to marginally increase the intensity of the not-quite-deep tissue massage that the chair offers.

-This is yet another surprisingly strong component of our Osaki Alpina massage chair review.
-A lot of massage chairs offered at the lower end of the price spectrum don’t offer heat.
-This one does.
+This is another surprisingly strong component of our Osaki Alpina massage chair review.
+Many massage chairs offered at the lower end of the price spectrum don’t offer heat, but this one does.

 Pro Alpina black variant and an illustration of the twin heating system in the lumbar area and vibration plate in the seat

-Osaki calls it lumbar heat, but again, they sell this chair’s capabilities short.
-Two heating coils are located in the seatback, and they radiate heat well into the midback as you’re sitting in the chair.
+Osaki calls it lumbar heat, but they sell this chair’s capabilities short.
+Two heating coils are in the seatback, radiating heat well into the midback as you sit in the chair.

-Our Osaki OS Pro Alpina review won’t be complete without giving the air massage a mention, but honestly, this isn’t one of the strongest features the chair brings to the table.
+Our Osaki OS-Pro Alpina review wouldn’t be complete without mentioning the air massage, but honestly, this isn’t one of the chair’s strongest features.

 Alpina Massage Chair's airbags located at the shoulders, arms, hips, calves, and feet

-The Alpina boasts a modest number of airbags—22 in all—that cover your calves and feet, arms, hips, and shoulders.
-They can be activated all at once, or, from the touch screen, you can selectively activate only the body regions you want.
-You can also customize your air massage via five levels of intensity from the touchpad.
+The Alpina boasts a modest number of airbags22 in all—that cover your calves, feet, arms, hips, and shoulders.
+The airbags can be activated all at once, or you can selectively activate only the body regions you want from the touch screen.
+You can also customize your air massage via five intensity levels from the touchpad.

 It’s not bad, but it is rather unremarkable.
 We sense that the airbags mostly exist to support the body stretch routine we discussed earlier in this review.

-One other thing to mention here is that there’s a vibration plate in the seat.
-We personally don’t care much for a simple vibration-style massage.
+Another thing to mention is that there’s a vibration plate in the seat.
+We don’t care much for a simple vibration-style massage.

-It’s usually something you find included in low-end models, paired with stationary massage heads.
+It’s usually included in low-end models paired with stationary massage heads.

-By all means, try it out, and if you like it, it’s easy enough to incorporate it into your massage routine.
-If you don’t care for it, it’s just as easy to leave the vibrating plate turned off.
+By all means, try it out.
+If you like it, it’s easy enough to incorporate it into your massage routine.
+Leaving the vibrating plate turned off is easy if you don’t care for it.

 A Good Calf and Foot Massage

 This is another average component of our Osaki Alpina review.
-We like that the chair offers a calf and foot massage, but there’s nothing special or noteworthy about the implementation.
+We like that the chair offers a calf and foot massage, but the implementation is nothing special or noteworthy.
 It utilizes airbags for the calf massage and a combination of airbags and rollers for the foot massage

 An illustration of Osaki Pro Alpina's rollers massaging the soles of the feet

-It certainly feels good, and if you spend several hours of each day on your feet, it may wind up being your favorite aspect of the design, but there’s nothing “next-level good” about the way it’s implemented here.
+It certainly feels good, and if you spend several hours of each day on your feet, it may be your favorite aspect of the design, but there’s nothing “next-level good” about how it’s implemented here.

-We weren’t really expecting much in the way of extras, given the modest price of this chair, but we were pleasantly surprised.
+Given this chair’s modest price, we weren’t expecting much in the way of extras, but we were pleasantly surprised.

 While the Alpina doesn’t boast an abundance of extras, the three it has are quite good.
 You’ll find Bluetooth speakers, LED chromotherapy lights, and a basic massage timer.